- Recent articles

 The obvious way of using Skritter is to supplement your normal studying.
 You can probably find the vocabulary to your textbook online (it’s probably already available in Skritter) and that’s a logical place to start.
 What you want to do next is up to you.
 If you want to do only single character writing like I do, fine, if you want to include listening, character recognition and so on, do that.
 Whatever you do, though, remember the limits of SRS and my call for more sensible character learning!

 How do I get it?

 You can download Skritter from the official website and use it for free for a week.
-If you use the coupon code from the sensible character challenge (SENSIBLE) you will get an extra week to be able to make up your mind (if you register before the end of June).
+If you use the coupon code from the sensible character challenge (the new one is valid until June 30th, 2014), you will get an extra week to be able to make up your mind.
 If you decide to go keep using the program after than, you will also get a substantial discount, but you need to use the code upon registration for it to work (this also gives me a small bonus if you want to support Hacking Chinese).
 A two-week trial should be more than enough to give you an idea of what the program is like.